(Almost) Everything is a Dicke model -- Mapping non-superradiant correlated light-matter systems to the exactly solvable Dicke model: Application onto the Dicke-Ising model

 \subsection{Introduction to the model}

 The Dicke-Ising model is defined as a combination of the Dicke model with an additional Ising interaction in the direction of the external magnetic field.
 It can be written as \cite{Zhang2014}

 with ferromagnetic (antiferromagnetic) Ising interactions for $J<0$ ($J>0$) and $N$ being the number of sites.
 Due to the competition of the Ising interactions with the magnon-photon coupling, the model features a variety of phases.
 In \cite{Zhang2014} the phase diagram for antiferromagnetic Ising interactions was investigated with mean-field theory and a classical approximation of the matter part.
 This yields four distinct phases, as plotted in Fig.~\ref{Fig:PhaseDiagramDickeIsing}.
 According to this mean-field treatment, all quantum phase transitions between the four phases are of second order.
-In contrast, recent works using perturbation theory \cite{Rohn_2020} and quantum Monte Carlo \cite{Langheld2024} have found that some of the transitions are indeed of first order in 1D.
+In contrast, recent works using perturbation theory and exact diagonalization \cite{Rohn_2020} showed that the phase transition at the limiting case $\omega_0=0$ is of first order in 1D.
+A study on the full Dicke-Ising model using quantum Monte Carlo \cite{Langheld2024} has found that the first order transition survives around the limit $\omega_0=0$ in 1D and 2D.
+For larger $\omega_0$ the gap shrinks at the phase-transition point until changing to a continuous phase transition, as predicted by the mean-field study.
+We refer to \cite{Langheld2024} for a quantitative discussion of the nature of the phase transitions.

 The different phases can be characterized by the photon density $\braket{a^\dagger a}/N$ and the $x$-magnetization of the spins.
 For small $g$, the `paramagnetic normal phase' (PNP) and the `antiferromagnetic normal phase' (ANP) have zero photon density.
 For larger $g$, the remaining two phases, namely the `paramagnetic superradiant phase' (PSP) and the intermediate `antiferromagnetic superradiant phase' (ASP), have a non-vanishing photon density.
 The photon density is therefore the relevant order parameter.
 Because of our prerequisites in Eq.~\eqref{Eq:LowEnergySubspace}, we concentrate on the former two phases, staying adiabatically connected to the case of no light-matter interaction $g=0$.
 We discuss our findings for the two phases in separate Subsecs.~\ref{Sec:ParamagneticPhase} and \ref{Sec:AntiferromagneticPhase}, as the derivation of Eq.~\eqref{Eq:Hamiltonian} from Eq.~\eqref{Eq:DickeIsing} depends on the phase.
 It turns out that the phase transitions out of the PNP and ANP obtained by mean-field calculations coincide with the closing of the lowest excitation level in the effective theory that we derived (as plotted in Fig.~\ref{Fig:PhaseDiagramDickeIsing}).